abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

   - **Directed** and **undirected** graphs:
     ![graphs](./img/graphs-direction.png)
-    - directions assigned to distances between nodes
+    - `Directed` -> (graph that goes in one direction): If you made a twitter follow to someone; you follow him, but he doesn't automatically follow you
     - `Undirected` -> If you made a facebook friend-request to someone; you become his friend and he becomes your friend
-    - `directed` -> (graph that goes in one direction): If you made a twitter follow to someone; you follow him, but he doesn't automatically follow you
   - **Complete** and **incomplete** graphs:
     ![graphs](./img/graphs-complete.jpeg)
     - `complete` -> all nodes are connected to each other